dimash-web/web-scraping-kinopoisk/README.md

 The data uncovered by the scraper includes:
 - Movie title
-- Rating
+- Link to the movie description
 - Genre
-- Additional data such as the year of release (if available)

 The purpose of collecting this data is to provide users with a list of highly rated movies from Kinopoisk and allow them to receive a random movie suggestion from the list.
 This project serves as an educational tool for demonstrating web scraping and data manipulation techniques.